-It takes about 8 to 12 “school” years for native Chinese person to become semi-literate, being able to read the “current” Chinese newspaper.
-In fact, 99.9% of Chinese college graduate is still unable to read the Chinese classic writing (文 言 文).
+It takes about 8 to 12 “school” years for a native Chinese person to become semi-literate, being able to read the “current” Chinese newspaper.
+In fact, 99.9% of Chinese college graduates are still unable to read Chinese classic writing (文 言 文).
 For the past 3,000 years, it will take a lifetime (40 to 50 years) for a Chinese scholar to truly master the art of 文 言 文.

 1. School one (Friar Gaspar da Cruz, Creel, etc.) – Chinese characters are ideographs which are composed of symbols and images, and that these symbols and images, not having any sound, can be read in all languages, and form a sort of intellectual painting, a metaphysical and ideal algebra, which conveys thoughts by analogy, by relation, by convention, and so on.
 That is, ideograph has the following attributes.

 b.
 It is not tied to any sound and can be read in all languages.